SilasReinagel/silasreinagel.github.io/static/delivering/C12_all_the_secrets.md

 3. Time

 The law of constraints:
 - You cannot constrain more than two input dimensions.
-One will always vary
+One will always vary.

 ---